x-adi/shapeulator/README.md

 # Shapeulator

+This is a beginner friendly application made in Python 3.

 This application can do the following things -

 - Calculate the length of hypotenuse of a right angled triangle